Pennsylvania Dog Bite Law

 Pennsylvania does have a “leash law” (of sorts) discussed below, such that an owner in violation of the leash law can be automatically liable, even if the dog had never acted aggressively before.

+PA Law.
 What Does the Pennsylvania Dog Law statute provide?
 As indicated above, under the Pennsylvania Dog Law, the owner of any canine is required at all times to keep the dog either: (1) confined within the premises of the owner; (2) firmly secured by means of a collar and chain or other device so that it cannot stray beyond the premises on which it is secured; or (3) under the reasonable control of some person.
-See the PA Code and dog law, generally.

 Aside from the provision in 3 Pa.
 Stat.
 Ann. §459-502, if the Dog Law does not provide a cause of action for our client, you may be able to rely on a possessor’s of land duty to make safe for a licensee: